materialsproject/atomate2/docs/user/codes/vasp.md

 contains 1.3 * number of bands in the static calculation) as often the highest bands are not properly converged in VASP.

+### Phonons

+Calculate the harmonic phonons of a material.

+Initially, a tight structural relaxation is performed to obtain a structure without forces on the atoms.
+Subsequently, supercells with one displaced atom are generated and accurate forces are computed for these structures.
+With the help of phonopy, these forces are then converted into a dynamical matrix.
+To correct for polarization effects, a correction of the dynamical matrix based on BORN charges can be performed.
+Finally, phonon densities of states, phonon band structures and thermodynamic properties are computed.

 (modifying_input_sets)=
 Modifying input sets